 - It is registered in the Upstate Area and is a homemade or custom vehicle.

-EMISSIONS TESTING FEESThere is a maximum emissions testing fee set by the Department of Motor Vehicles.
+There is a maximum emissions testing fee set by the Department of Motor Vehicles.
 It depends on where you reside.
-A resident of the NYMA (New York City Metropolitan Area) will have to pay a fee of $27 for an enhanced emissions inspection whereas a resident of one of the other 53 counties will have to pay $11.
+A resident of the NYCMA (New York City Metropolitan Area) will have to pay a fee of $27 for an OBDII test whereas a resident of one of the other 53 counties will have to pay $11.